-Title of the module Scenarios and models as tools to understand complex systems Module type (Compulsory- or elective) Compulsory Workload of the module in ECTS credit points ECTS Credit points total Total hours (à 60 min.) · 6 150 Learning Outcomes of the module Knowledge: Models are key tools in sustainability and climate science to analyse complex systems and their development over time.
+Title of the module Scenarios and models as tools to understand complex systems Module type (Compulsory- or elective) Compulsory Workload of the module in ECTS credit points ECTS Credit points total Total hours (à 60 min.)
+6 150 Learning Outcomes of the module Knowledge: Models are key tools in sustainability and climate science to analyse complex systems and their development over time.
 Students gain insights into different scenarios and modelling strategies and how they can be used to explore dynamics of historic and potential future developments.
-This will include in- depth knowledge on Integrated Assessment Models and major scenarios used, for example, in IPCC assessments (SSPs).
+This will include in-depth knowledge on Integrated Assessment Models and major scenarios used, for example, in IPCC assessments (SSPs).
 The module will provide an introduction to socio-ecological, socioeconomic and earth system models and simulation techniques and a basic understanding of the development, structure and application of simulation models.
 The critical reflection of the strengths and weaknesses of different model approaches will be emphasized throughout the module.
 Through exploring different Foresight approaches and techniques, students will become what is also known as future literate and get a basic introduction to systems thinking, enabling them to make sense of current global trends and grand challenges.
 They know about the main concepts and methods with respect to foresight and scenarios, their advantages and limits.
-Skills: After successful completion of the module, students have gained a critical understanding of strengths and weaknesses of different modelling strategies and their application in climate and socio-ecological and socio-economic research and are familiar with scenario techniques.
-In particular they get a basic understanding of which modelling methods (top-down, bottom-up) are used to analyse dynamics of society-nature interaction (e.g., system-dynamics, agent-based, earth-system models, integrated assessment models).
-Professional/vocational competencies: After completion of the module, students are able to apply scenario techniques and can reflect on future scenarios and their underlying assumptions and are able to identify and define consistent and plausible scenarios about the future.
+Skills: Professional/vocational After successful completion of the module, students have gained a critical understanding of strengths and weaknesses of different modelling strategies and their application in climate and socio-ecological and socio-economic research and are familiar with scenario techniques.
+In particular they get a basic understanding of which modelling methods (top-down, bottom-up) are used to analyse dynamics of society-nature interaction (e.g., system-dynamics, agent- based, earth-system models, integrated assessment models). competencies: Personal competencies: After completion of the module, students are able to apply scenario techniques and can reflect on future scenarios and their underlying assumptions and are able to identify and define consistent and plausible scenarios about the future.
 This will equip students to assess social, economic, and environmental developments from a systemic perspective.
-Personal competencies: Students will prepare inputs on releva participate in joint discussions throughou exercises and scenario building tasks, learning. ant topics in small groups and also It the module.
-Through collaboration on Module structure - types of module course(s) with Based on two existing courses which will master's program be adopted to the specific focus of this ECTS credit points VS Integrated socio-ecological and clima ate modelling - 3 ECTS-Credits VU Foresights - what future to expect?
-ECTS-Credits (Late lessons from early warnings) - 3 (If applicable) Participation requirements for the module
+Students will prepare inputs on relevant topics in small groups and also participate in joint discussions throughout the module.
+Through collaboration on exercises and scenario building tasks, they will reflect and benefit from peer learning.
+Module structure - types of module course(s) with ECTS credit points Based on two existing courses which will be adopted to the spect master's program VO Integrated socio-ecological and climate modelling - 3 ECTS- VU Foresights - what future to expect?
+(Late lessons from early w Credits be adopted to the specific focus of this te modelling - 3 EC IS-Credits te lessons from early warnings) - 3 ECTS- (If applicable) Participation requirements for the module